vmware-labs/webassembly-language-runtimes/libs/README.md

 In short, you have two basic options:

-1. Download and extract inside a `${WASI_SDK_PATH}/share/wasi-sysroot` folder.
+1. Download and extract inside the `${WASI_SDK_PATH}/share/wasi-sysroot` folder.
 In this way you shouldn't need to setup include or link paths.
-This is most useful when you use a download a fresh wasi-sdk setup as part of your build process, but might get tricky if you overwrite those in your local development wasi-sdk environment.
+This is most useful when you use a fresh wasi-sdk setup as part of your build process, but might get tricky if you overwrite those in your local development wasi-sdk environment.

 2. Download and extract the files in some folder (e.g. `${SOME_TEMP_BUILD_FOLDER}/dependencies`) then add respectively the `include` and `lib/wasm32-wasi` folders to include dirs and library dirs. (e.g. `export CFLAGS="${CFLAGS} -I${SOME_TEMP_BUILD_FOLDER}/dependencies/include"` and `export CFLAGS="${CFLAGS} -L${SOME_TEMP_BUILD_FOLDER}/dependencies/lib/wasm32-wasi"`)

- If your build relies on `pkg-config`, to avoid it picking up headers and versions from your build machine, you could set it up for cross-compilation like this:
+If your build relies on `pkg-config`, to avoid picking up headers and versions from your build machine, you could configure `pkg-config` for cross-compilation like this:

 ```bash
 export PKG_CONFIG_ALLOW_SYSTEM_CFLAGS=1